* U.S., European factory sectors improve, China's disappoints

-After opening higher, U.S. blue-chip stocks turned lower, while the Nasdaq Composite Index held its gains.
+After opening higher, U.S. blue-chip stocks turned lower, while the Nasdaq Composite Index struggled to stay in positive territory.

-AT&T stock shed 1.8 percent to $35.16 after the No. 2 U.S. mobile service provider reported quarterly profits that missed forecasts despite better-than-expected revenues.
+AT&T stock shed 1.5 percent to $35.28 after the No. 2 U.S. mobile service provider posted quarterly profits that fell short of expectations despite better-than-expected revenues.

 Caterpillar and AT&T are components of the Dow and S&P 500.

-MSCI's world equity index was down 0.4 percent on the day at 374.65, held back partly due to weakness in Asian shares on concerns over China's outlook and the downturn on Wall Street.
+MSCI's world equity index was down 0.25 percent on the day at 375.09, held back partly due to weakness in Asian shares on concerns over China's outlook and a subsequent downturn on Wall Street from its record highs.

 The improved outlook for the United States and Europe reduced the safe-haven appeal of low-risk Treasuries and Bunds.

 Benchmark U.S. 10-year government notes fell 22/32 in price to yield 2.590 percent, the highest level in about 1-1/2 weeks, while German Bund futures were down more than 1 point at 142.57, the lowest in two weeks.